programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 If you use the latest Firefox, you may see more organised structured data.
 If you use Internet Explorer or others, you may get a message (below).
 In this case, save the file and open it in a text editor (such as Notepad or Atom).

+{% include figure.html filename="IEmessage.jpg" caption="Save the JSON file, if it does not work on your browser" %}

 API is so easy!
 So, let’s have a look at what you type (sample 1).
 It is just a URL.
 Exactly the same as what you do when viewing a website.
 For example, to see Europeana website, you type a URL [https://www.europeana.eu](https://www.europeana.eu).
 There are some difference, though.
 You use your API key after `wskey=`, which means your personalised access to this web address.
 It is followed by `query=London`.
 You are right.
 We are querying the Europeana database and your search keyword is “London”.
 Europeana offers different types of APIs, but we use the search API for this tutorial.

-Untidy JSON data structure (raw data) in Chrome (Note you may see a different dataset due to the update of Europeana)
+{% include figure.html filename="JSON.jpg" caption="Untidy JSON data structure (raw data) in Chrome" %}

-Tidy JSON data structure in Firefox
+{% include figure.html filename="JSONBrowserViewer.jpg" caption="Tidy JSON data structure in Firefox" %}

 ## Understanding API data (in JSON)
 If your browser does not support a tidy JSON view (the latest Firefox should have a pre-installed JSON viewer), please copy and paste the entire data to an [online JSON viewer](http://jsonviewer.stack.hu/).
 It allows us to view the data more easily by expanding (+ button) and collapsing (- button) data hierarchy.

-Online JSON viewer
+{% include figure.html filename="OnlineJSONviewer.jpg" caption="Online JSON viewer" %}

 Now, if you look carefully the first lines of the data, you may notice something understandable: